• Work

 I am so thankful for this experience, and eager to see what work emerges from it all.
 Grateful to all my friends, new and old, who hosted me, assisted me, endured the camera and interrogation sessions, toured me around, wine and dined me, and gave their time and energy to help shine this beacon of light into the darkness.

-A special thank you to the #SamsøEnergiAkademi and Søren Hermansen, Birgit Holmboe, Sigurd Holmboe, Christodoulos Chambi, Ithaca Advisory Group, and especially to the #Tufts #TravelingFellows fund for this rare opportunity.
+A special thank you to the #SamsøEnergiAkademi and Søren Hermansen, Birgit Holmboe, Sigurd Holmboe, Christodoulos Chambi and especially to the #Tufts #TravelingFellows fund for this rare opportunity.
 Can't wait to return.

 Snapseed.jpg